 Before the event

 The leader will coordinate and serve as contact person.
-He / she will submit the completed and signed form by e-mail no later than three months before the event, to the Graduate Campus (email@example.com).
+S/he will submit the completed and signed form by e-mail no later than three months before the event, to the Graduate Campus (firstname.lastname@example.org).

 Invoices related to the event will be endorsed by the leader of the organizing committee.